NagarajaMR/KOREAN-RESTAURANT.github.io/README.md

 # Website Demo
  https://nagarajamr.github.io/Korean-Restaurant.github.io/

- # This is the logo of the Pickle-Brand
+ # This is the logo of Korean Restaurant Brand ( 和え魚コレア)

 # Watch full Design and Development process on My Youtube channel
 PART 1